 - Learn a new language!
 Duolingo is a free app for your smartphone or iPad.
 It turns learning languages into a game.
-I’m addicted and estoy aprendiendo español.
+Estoy aprendiendo español.

 - Exercise!
 Enjoy a walk around your neighborhood.
-Find out if yoga is right for you?
+Take some group classes.
+Perhaps find out if yoga is right for you?

 - Take a course!
 Learn about cooking.
 Invite your friends over for a dinner party and show them what you’ve learned.

 - Deepen relationships.
 Dinner with friends can make you happy.

 Still interested in worldly affairs?
 Have you traveled?
 Why not plan a trip to Paris?
 How about Barcelona?
 You’ll find coffeehouses loaded with people having lively conversations.
 Old school!